 Bosnians and Serbians react to Karadžić’s conviction.
 Radio Free Europe/ Radio Liberty

 The International Criminal Tribunal for the former Yugoslavia’s reach and involvement in the enforcement of international law.
 ICTY/United Nations

 WNN United Nations correspondent and editor Jessica Buchleitner is on the Board of Directors for Women’s Intercultural Network, a United Nations ECOSOC consultative non-governmental organization.
 She has served as an NGO delegate to the annual sessions of the UN Commission on the Status of Women for the last five years reporting on various NGO initiatives around the world.
 She is also the author of the 50 Women Anthology Series–a two book series of personal stories told by 50 different women from 30 countries highlighting their unique experiences of navigating and overcoming obstacles including political, cultural and societal issues, armed conflict, gender based violence, immigration, health afflictions and business ventures.

-Recognized by UNESCO for ‘Professional Journalistic Standards and Code of Ethics” WNN began in 2005 as a solo blogger’s project by WNN founder Lys Anzia.
-Today it brings news stories from 5+ global regions to the attention of international ‘change-makers’ including the United Nations and over 600 NGO affiliates and United Nations agencies.
+Recognized by UNESCO for ‘Professional Journalistic Standards and Code of Ethics” WNN began in 2005 as a solo blogger’s project by WNN founder and editor Lys Anzia.
+Today it brings news stories on women from 5+ global regions to the attention of international ‘change-makers’ including the United Nations and over 600 NGO affiliates and United Nations agencies.